 A: Right now, we offer grades K-10.
 We will add one grade level, each subsequent year, until we offer K-12.

 Q: Will your teachers be certified?

 A: Yes, as with all Michigan public schools, our teachers will be certified in their grade or subject by the State of Michigan.
 In addition, each of our teachers will receive regular training from Hillsdale College.

 Q: Will you participate in state run student testing?

-A: Yes, as a public school, we will comply with all state requirements and participate in all student testing.
-We will NOT spend any class time, however, practicing or preparing for those tests.
+A: Yes, as a public school, we will comply with all state requirements for student testing.

 Q: How much homework will students receive?